mattcieslak/hbcd-docs/docs/measures/socenv_determinants.md

 None

 ### References
- * Morris AS, Treat A, Hays-Grudo J, Chesher T, Williamson AC, Mendez J. Integrating research and theory on early relationships to guide intervention and prevention.
-Building early social and emotional relationships with infants and toddlers: Integrating research and practice.
-2018:1-25
+Morris, A. S., Hays-Grudo, J., Zapata, M. I., Treat, A., & Kerr, K. L. (2021).
+Adverse and protective childhood experiences and parenting attitudes: The role of cumulative protection in understanding resilience. *Adversity and Resilience Science*, 2(3), 181–192. https://doi.org/10.1007/s42844-021-00036-8

- * Morris AS, Hays-Grudo J, Zapata MI, Treat A, Kerr KL.
-Adverse and protective childhood experiences and parenting attitudes: The role of cumulative protection in understanding resilience.
-Adversity and Resilience Science.
-2021;2:181-192
+Morris, A. S., Treat, A., Hays-Grudo, J., Chesher, T., Williamson, A. C., & Mendez, J. (2018).
+Integrating research and theory on early relationships to guide intervention and prevention.
+In *Building Early Social and Emotional Relationships with Infants and Toddlers* (pp. 1–25).
+Springer International Publishing. https://doi.org/10.1007/978-3-030-03110-7_1

 ## Perceived Stress/Social Support
 ### Overview